-Plagiarism and fabrication of results for the Lancaster Doctorate in Clinical Psychology: code of practice
+Plagiarism and fabrication of results in work submitted for the Lancaster Doctorate in Clinical Psychology: code of practice

 The course accepts that cases of plagiarism by trainees are rare and that most trainees do not attempt to plagiarise or take part in other forms of academic cheating.
 However, the course also has a responsibility to make explicit its expectations in this regard and set out a policy and list of procedures to provide clarity for all involved in the assessment process.
-Furthermore, given the programme's status as a postgraduate professional doctorate, the implications of plagiarism in terms of fitness to practise in the NHS also need to be stated.
-It is also important to accept that many examples of inadvertent plagiarism can occur through a lack of knowledge of appropriate referencing devices and this document accepts that the programme has a responsibility to set out its teaching on plagiarism in order to educate trainees in appropriate writing skills.
-Consequently, this document sets out the programme's practices on education about plagiarism, plagiarism detection, investigation processes, sanctions in the case of plagiarism and implications for NHS training.
-It also clarifies what is meant by an 'assessed piece of work'.
+Furthermore, given the programme's status as a postgraduate professional doctorate, the implications of plagiarism in terms of fitness to practise also need to be stated.
+It is also important to accept that many examples of inadvertent plagiarism can occur through a lack of knowledge of appropriate referencing devices and this document accepts that the programme has a responsibility to educate trainees in appropriate writing skills.

 - Guidance on plagiarism is sent out to all markers of assessed work.
 This includes advice on what to do if plagiarism is suspected.
 It is the markers of assessed work who have the 'primary responsibility' to detect plagiarism;